 Sometimes, you just have to find the silver lining in unfortunate events.
 One ill-fated evening in the Gill household in Berkeley, California, one over-enthusiastic 8-year-old accidentally unhinged the bathroom's medicine cabinet, which came crashing down, breaking the glass shelf and vanity sink below.
-What's more, the traditional craftsman home that professional organizer Shira Gill shares with her husband, Jordan, and two daughters, Chloe and Emilie, had only one single bathroom—now rendered entirely useless.
+What's more, the traditional craftsman home that professional organizer Shira Gill shares with her husband, Jordan, and two daughters, Chloe and Emilie, had only one single small bathroom—now rendered entirely useless.
 "The home was built in 1916 and has three small bedrooms and one full bathroom," she told us.

-"Our bathroom renovation was prompted when our eight-year-old accidentally broke our medicine cabinet," explains Gill.
+"Our bathroom renovation was prompted when our 8-year-old accidentally broke our medicine cabinet," explains Gill.
 "The shelves toppled and also shattered the bowl of our sink.
 When we realized we had to replace both the medicine cabinet and the sink console, we decided we may as well swap out the floor tile and upgrade the other elements that we didn't like at the same time."

 Since the bathroom is the only one in the house, a super-speedy remodel was in order.
 "It's a super-high-traffic area for our busy family," says the professional organizer.
 "I called on friend and L.A.-based designer Carly Waters for advice the night the sink broke.
 Because a quick renovation was in order, she suggested a graphic, black-and-white tile that was in stock at Clé paired with a sink console I could pick up right away from IKEA.
 These foundational choices helped inform the rest of the styling and design details.
-I opted for budget-friendly white subway tile from a local tile store, a black light sconce from Cedar and Moss, and large mirror from Rejuvenation instead of a medicine cabinet since we had storage below."
+I opted for a budget-friendly white subway tile from a local tile store, a black light sconce from Cedar and Moss, and a large mirror from Rejuvenation instead of a medicine cabinet since we had storage below."

 "Carly and I joked that only a professional organizer and designer could redesign a bathroom over the phone in 10 minutes," quipped Gill.
 "After our call, I picked up all of the design elements and my amazing contractor completed the transformation within a week."